zepedaj/soleil/docs/source/content/parser.rst

 .. _SRPP:

-Soleil Restricted Python Parser (SRPP)
+Soleil restricted python parser (SRPP)
 =========================================

 The **Soleil Restricted Python Parser (SRPP)** is used to evaluate :ref:`dstrings` (after stripping the prefix) and :ref:`raw key <raw key syntax>` modifer and type strings.